Loading version...

 A full flash (merged binary) will reset all settings to defaults.
 After flashing, you'll go through the on-device setup wizard to configure your WiFi, CGM source, location, and alarm preferences.

 Make sure your USB cable supports data transfer (not charge-only).
 Try a different USB port.
-On some boards, you may need to hold the BOOT button while plugging in.
-If the browser still doesn't see the device, try the CP210x USB driver from Silicon Labs.
+Follow the boot mode instructions above: hold BOOT + RESET for 1 second, release RESET while keeping BOOT held, then click "Install Firmware" in the browser.
+If the browser still doesn't see the device, you may need the CP210x USB driver from Silicon Labs.

 Not currently.
 The Web Serial API is only supported in desktop browsers (Chrome and Edge).
 We're working on an SD-card based update method that won't require a computer at all.